fbpx

 causeway coast road trips

-You may need to split this car trip over a couple of days as the full route is over 190 Kilometres.
+You may need to split this car trip over a few days as the full route is over 190 Kilometres.
 The route extends from Belfast to Derry plenty of scenery along the way.
-As the name suggests, you’ll mostly be driving on coastal road with long beaches, cliffs and waterfalls.
+As the name suggests, you’ll mostly be driving on coastal roads with long beaches, cliffs and waterfalls.

-Along the route, you can also visit the world famous Giant’s Causeway which is made up of thousands of basalt columns, which originated from a ancient volcanic eruption.
+Along the route, you can also visit the world-famous Giant’s Causeway, which consists of thousands of basalt columns from an ancient volcanic eruption.

 Share this post: